 - 2 tablespoons toasted peanut oil, or other high-heat vegetable oil

 - 1 red bell pepper, sliced into 1/4-inch strips

 - 1 small red onion, thinly sliced

-- Mix the remaining tablespoon fish sauce in a small bowl with the soy sauce, sugar, chili garlic sauce and water until sugar is dissolved.
+- To make the sauce, combine the fish sauce, mirin, tamari, sugar, chili garlic sauce, cornstarch and water until sugar is dissolved.

-- Heat the oil in a large (12-inch) cast iron skillet or wok over medium-high heat until hot.
-Add the chicken to the pan and cook, stirring frequently, until the meat is no longer pink.
+- Heat a large (12-inch) cast iron skillet or wok over medium-high heat until very hot.
+Add the oil and the chicken to the pan and cook, stirring frequently, until the meat is seared and cooked through, about 10 minutes.

-- Add the bell pepper and onion and continue cooking and stirring until the onions are softened, then add the garlic and chili pepper.
+- Add the bell pepper and onion and continue cooking and stirring until the onions are softened, about 1 minute, then stir in the garlic and chili pepper.

 - Stir in the sauce mixture and bring to a boil.
 Cook for another minute, then remove from the heat and add the basil leaves.